 Hazardous Waste: Your Guide to Safe Disposal

-Have you been bitten by the decluttering bug lately?
-While it feels great to remove the things that we no longer need or want in our homes, some of the rubbish needs to be disposed of in specific ways.
+Have you been bitten by the decluttering bug?
+While it feels great to remove the things we no longer need or want from our homes, some rubbish needs to be disposed of in specific ways.

 Home electronics and hazardous waste can be especially tricky.
-Products such as paint, cleaners, oil, batteries, and pesticides can contain hazardous ingredients and require special care when you discard them.
-Fortunately, Canton Township and Wayne County provide avenues for safe disposal of many hazardous items.
+Products such as paint, cleaners, oil, batteries, pesticides, and even televisions can contain hazardous ingredients and require special care when discarded.
+Fortunately, Canton Township and Wayne County provide avenues for the safe disposal of many hazardous items.

-For non-hazardous items, you can dispose of them close to home by taking advantage of Canton Clean-up days.
-On Clean-up days, each Canton household is allowed one free trip to drop off household trash and recycling, along with home electronics, household construction debris, latex paint, batteries, yard waste, and more.
-There are two more scheduled in 2024: Saturday, September 28 and Saturday, October 26 from 8:00 AM-4:00 PM.
+You can dispose of non-hazardous items close to home by taking advantage of Canton Clean-up days.
+On Clean-up days, each Canton household is allowed one free trip to drop off trash and recycling, along with home electronics, household construction debris, latex paint, batteries, yard waste and more.
+Two more are scheduled in 2025: Saturday, September 27 and Saturday, October 18, from 8:00 AM-4:00 PM.
 Review the guidelines for more details.

-There are restrictions on what facilities can or will take so check out Michigan.gov's household hazardous waste resources if you have something that isn’t accepted at the aforementioned places, or see this list of drop-off locations for hazardous waste by county per the state of Michigan.
+There are restrictions on what facilities can or will take, so check out Michigan.gov's household hazardous waste resources if you have something that isn’t accepted at the aforementioned places.
+The state of Michigan also provides this list of drop-off locations for hazardous waste by county.

 The Clutter Fix